What is Client in Computer Network? [Client, Server, Service]

 An Example of a Client-Server Model in Computer Network

 In the client-server networking model, servers extend some sort of network-based functionalities to the user client on the basis of the request from the client.A client server network model.
-What is TCP/IP?
-[A Complete Overview]Suppose, the storage of your machine is running out you don’t want to change or modify your machine.
-Here, you can look for remote storage where you can store your information and access them through the internet network when needed.
-So, this remote storage provider is actually a server where you are requesting some service which in your case is storage over the internet network and eventually you are a client.
+Suppose, the storage of your machine is running out you don’t want to change or modify your machine.
+Here, you can look for remote storage where you can store your information and access it through the internet network when needed.
+So, this remote storage provider is actually a server where you are requesting some service which in your case is storage over the internet network and eventually, you are a client.

 Conclusion

 In this modern day-to-day life, you’re relying on some sort of aid from network-based services.
 Unconsciously or consciously you’re a client of a service.
-Henceforth a basic idea of client-server relations and how a client in a computer network work is significant to enrich your perspective on sharing and growing.
+Henceforth a basic idea of client-server relations and how a client in a computer network works is significant to enrich your perspective on sharing and growing.

 Similar Readings